open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Destination Repository

-`.spec.destination` is an optional field that provides the necessary configuration for the `replication-controller` to access destination repository into which components will be replicated.
+`.spec.destination` is an optional field that provides the necessary configuration for the `replication-controller` to access the destination repository into which components will be replicated.

 ### Service Account Name